Are migraine headaches just “bad headaches?”

 Your practitioner is also able to work in tandem with your neurologist and other health professionals to support coordination of care.

-When to seek acupuncture care
+When to seek acupuncture care for migraines

 Key signs you should pursue acupuncture for migraine pain relief: